Diemonds: The Bad Pack

-eOne/Napalm Records signing & Never Wanna Die
+eOne/Napalm Records signing and Never Wanna Die

 On May 1, 2015, it was announced that Diemonds would release their second full-length album, Never Wanna Die, via eOne Music/Underground Operations.
-'Never Wanna Die' was produced by multiple Juno Award winning producer Eric Ratz (Billy Talent, Monster Truck, Cancer Bats) and is set to be released August 14, 2015.
-This record would be the first time the band sat down and worked with a producer and it's evident on the album how much effort was put into the final product.
+Never Wanna Die was produced by multiple Juno Award winning producer Eric Ratz (Billy Talent, Monster Truck, Cancer Bats) and was released August 14, 2015.
+This record would be the first time the band sat down and worked with a producer.
 This is what the band had to say about working with Eric, "We were in the studio every fucking day for like three months.
 That was a learning experience.
-You get to immerse yourself in the project and we’d never had the opportunity to spend that much time working on our music.
-We’d never worked with a producer before.
-The whole thing was a big learning experience and we think that as a band, we’ve grown exponentially with our style, our chops, and our songwriting."
+You get to immerse yourself in the project and we'd never had the opportunity to spend that much time working on our music.
+We'd never worked with a producer before.
+The whole thing was a big learning experience and we think that as a band, we've grown exponentially with our style, our chops, and our songwriting."

 Vocalist Priya Panda also discussed some of the lyrical content and the messages throughout this album "The whole album kind of has a similar theme: Kind of stepping away from things that can bring you down and grow stronger from them, and learning lessons from them, and sticking true to who you are."
 Following the release of Never Wanna Die, the band embarked on a Fall headlining tour across Canada in support of the new record as well as an appearance at Japanese Assault Festival 2015 in November marking the band's first performance in Japan.

 In July 2016, Diemonds supported Steel Panther on their Canadian tour.